 Scheduling time for tasks forces you to think about how long each task is going to take you to complete, which, over time, can help you form more realistic estimates.

-What makes a great time blocking app?
+What makes the best time blocking app?

 How we evaluate and test apps